 \subsection{High-Fidelity Components and the Subset Fidelity Score}

-Our objective is to estimate how removing a subset of input contributions affects the model’s output, after optimally compensating for this removal.
-Directly quantifying this effect is difficult, so we introduce the \emph{Subset Fidelity}, a measure of how well a subset of components can locally approximate the layer’s output.
+Our objective is to estimate the impact of removing a subset of input contributions on the model's output, after optimally compensating for this removal.
+Directly quantifying this effect is difficult, so we introduce the \emph{Subset Fidelity}, a measure of how well a subset of components can locally approximate the layer's output.

 \begin{restatable}[Subset Fidelity]{definition}{FSDefn} The \emph{fidelity} of a subset of components \(C \subseteq [c^l_{in}]\) in layer \(l\) for output channel \(c\) is defined as

 where \(\vec{\delta}^l_c\) is the \emph{compensation term}. \end{restatable}